Skip to main content

 • support them to try again if they miss a sound – if they don't know what the word means, talk to them about the meaning.

-The teacher will focus on expanding your child’s reading skills.
+The teacher will focus on expanding your child’s reading knowledge and skills.
 For example, by the end of the year your child will:

 • tell short and long vowel sounds apart like 'a' in 'mad' versus 'a' in 'made'

-• say sounds made by two letters together like 'ch' in 'chip' and 'fl' in 'flag'
+• read the sounds made by 2 letters together like 'ch' in 'chip' and 'fl' in 'flag'

-• read long vowel sounds like 'ee' in 'bee' and words ending in '-ed' and '-ing'
+• read some long vowel sounds like 'ee' in 'bee' and words ending in '-ed' and '-ing'

 • read simple words like 'picnic' by putting sounds together